MDTdevgroup/agentlib/README.md

 **Key Fields:**
 - `output_text` - The actual response text
+- `output_parsed` - Response ONLY WHEN OUTPUT SCHEMA IS PRESENT
 - `usage` - Token consumption details
 - `model` - The model used for the response
 - `status` - Response status ("completed", "failed", etc.)